AdrienChampion/induction_for_dummies/src/mikino_bmc/readme.md

 {{ #include code/sw_3.mkn:candidates }}
 ```

 You can place your bets as to which of these candidates are actual invariants.
-Again, BMC cannot
+The third candidate
+is a bit strange, we will discuss why it is written that way shortly.
+Again, BMC cannot prove that
-prove that any of them are indeed invariants, but it can disprove some of them if it finds a
+any of them are indeed invariants, but it can disprove some of them if it finds a counterexample at
-counterexample at some depth.
+some depth.

 ```text
 > mikino bmc --bmc_max 10 test.mkn